mjwelchphd/GalaxyRevisited/README.md

 WantedBy=multi-user.target
 ```

-Change it's permissions, reload the daemons (including this one), and enable it like this:
+Change its permissions, reload the daemons (including this one), and enable it like this:

 ```script
 chmod +x /lib/systemd/system/galaxy.service